File Organization in DBMS

 Different Types of Indexes in DBMS:

 1. Primary Index: Constructed on a sorted file that utilizes the primary key.
 Each key value points to the first record of that key.
-Used concurrently with the sequential file.
+Used concurrently with the sequential file organization in DBMS.

 2. Secondary Index: Constructed for non-primary key attributes to speed up searching.
 This is useful when we search frequently using different columns.

-3. Clustering Index: Used in the cluster file, where multiple records with similar attributes are grouped.
+3. Clustering Index: Used in the cluster file organization in DBMS, where multiple records having similar attributes are grouped.
 Clustering indexes improve performance in situations where we are querying multiple queries that involve related tables.

 4. Dense and Sparse Indexes: A dense index entry is stored for every record.
 Sparse index stores entries for some records only.